Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Head of School

-- Implemented a strategic Guided Reading program that resulted in an average increase of 75% in literacy scores within one year.
+- Implemented a strategic Guided Reading program that resulted in an average 75% increase in literacy scores within one year.

 School Administrator

-- Facilitated the school literacy program’s expansion by hiring new librarians, increasing the number of book fairs for students, and approving the acquisition of more library materials.
+- Facilitated expanding the school literacy program by hiring new librarians, increasing the number of student book fairs, and approving the acquisition of more library materials.

 University Registrar